Lots of pets - 3 dogs, 2 cats...

 Responsibilities & Pets

-We have 3 cats - Elwood and Bart are very low-maintenance - they have no health issues and require very little beyond some love and attention.
-Josh is on a twice-daily eyedrop lifelong, but otherwise doesn't require much either.
+We have 2 cats - Bart is very low-maintenance - they have no health issues and requires very little beyond some love and attention.
+Josh is on a three times-daily eyedrop lifelong, but otherwise doesn't require much either.

 The dogs are spoiled rotten.
 They are pretty well behaved, but obviously much catered to.
 They are invisible-fence trained, and tend to go in and out pretty often.
 They don't need much exercise (Luna can't go more than a couple of miles anyway), so walking is not an issue.
 Maggie and Luna have medications/supplements they take morning and evening, and their meals are somewhat complicated and specific, but they do not change much day-to-day, so once you get the hang of it, you'll be fine.
 They are used to going out in the morning between 5:30 and 7 a.m., they are in and out during the day (weather depending), and their last outing of the day is at 9:30 p.m.
 They are definitely used to a lot of attention, but they are also fine if you need to get out of the house for a few hours - they do not have separation anxiety.